phaethon/kamene/doc/scapy/installation.rst

 * `ipython <http://ipython.org/>`_.
 For interactive sessions using ipython can be great advantage.
 Install using pip3 or from your package manager

-* Graphviz.
+* `Graphviz <http://graphviz.org/>`_.
 For some visualizations, e.g. traceroute graph, dot is required on the PATH

 * Matplotlib.
 Required for interactive plot/graph viewing.